-Tullamore Dew is surprisingly complex for a whiskey in its class.
-It’s an entry-level whiskey at an accessible price point, but it’s buttery smooth rather than smoky or spicy.
+Tullamore Dew taste is surprisingly complex for a whiskey in its class.
+It’s an entry-level whiskey at an accessible price point, but it’s buttery smooth rather than smoky or spicy taste.
 It’s a great whiskey of choice for novice whiskey lovers.
 You may also be interested to know that it’s had it’s fifteen minutes of fame as the whiskey of choice for Stieg Larsson’s protagonist, Lisbeth Salander, in the Girl With the Dragon Tattoo.

 Tullamore Dew has a toffee tint in the bottle and looks like honey in the glass.